-1. CCMs shall require their longline vessels fishing south of 30°S, to use at least two of these three measures: weighted branch lines, night setting and tori lines.
+1. CCMs shall require their longline vessels fishing south of 30° S, to use at least two of these three measures: weighted branch lines, night setting and tori lines.
 Table 1 does not apply south of 30° South.
 See Annex 1 for specifications of these measures.

-North of 23° North
+North of 23^o North

-2. CCMs shall require their longline vessels fishing north of 23°N, to use at least two of the mitigation measures in Table 1, including at least one from Column A. See Annex 1 for specifications of these measures.
+2. CCMs shall require their large-scale longline vessels of 24 meters or more in overall length fishing north of 23^oN, to use at least two of the mitigation measures in Table 1, including at least one from Column A. CCMs also shall require their small-scale longline vessels less than 24 meters in overall length fishing north of 23^oN, to use at least one of the mitigation measures from Column A in Table 1.
+See Annex 1 for specifications of these measures.